Bryan De La Cruz Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 24th in MLB.

-- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.50).
+- The Cardinals have the 22nd-ranked team ERA among all MLB pitching staffs (4.51).

-- Cardinals pitchers combine to surrender 82 home runs (one per game), the fourth-fewest in the league.
+- Cardinals pitchers combine to surrender 82 home runs (one per game), the second-fewest in the league.

-- His last time out was on Wednesday against the Houston Astros, when the right-hander tossed 5 2/3 innings, surrendering five earned runs while allowing seven hits.
+- In his most recent outing on Thursday against the Houston Astros, the right-hander went 1 2/3 innings, allowing six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.